alexliberzonlab/old_website/research/xpiv.md

-# XPIV
+---
+layout: default
+title: XPIV - multi-plane stereoscopic PIV
+---

-## XPIV - Multi-plane Stereoscopic Particle Image Velocimetry system
+## XPIV - multi-plane stereoscopic PIV

+XPIV is our original development (patent pending) technology, developed back in 1999 - 2003 during the Ph.D. studies together with Roi Gurka.

-We ([Roi Gurka][1] & Alex Liberzon) introduce three dimensional measurement technique (called XPIV) based on a Particle Image Velocimetry (PIV) system.
+[Roi Gurka] and Alex Liberzon introduce three dimensional measurement technique (called XPIV) based on a Particle Image Velocimetry (PIV) system.
 The technique provides three-dimensional and statistically significant velocity data.
 The main principle of the technique lies in the combination of defocus, stereoscopic and multi-plane illumination concepts.
 The results of the turbulent boundary layer in a flume are presented below.
 The quality of the velocity data is evaluated by using the velocity profiles and relative turbulent intensity of the boundary layer.
 The analysis indicates that the XPIV is a reliable experimental tool for the three dimensional fluid velocity measurements.
 Introduction

 Experimental investigation of turbulent flows requires techniques that allow three-dimensional measurements with high spatial and temporal resolutions.
 Particle Image Velocimetry (PIV) is a state-of-the-art method in fluid dynamics research that provides high spatial resolution in two-dimensional slice of the flow (Adrian 1991; Raffel et al. 1998), and appears to be an appropriate basis for three-dimensional velocity measurements.
 The technique has only technological limitations to achieve a temporal resolution due to the illumination source (lasers) and recording media (CCD) frequencies which are available today.